 A Comprehensive Travel Guide to Singapore

 Singapore has been very special to us.
 This is the 1st International destination we visited together and the only country we have visited 3 times so far.
-So we got quite a bit of time exploring the various nook and cranny of this country apart from the famous tourist destinations.
+No wonder we got some time to explore the different corners of the city apart from the famous tourist destinations.
 There is so much to do and see in this little island country that one trip never feels enough.
-With impressive theme parks, beautiful gardens, eye-catching temples and colourful streets, Singapore has enough to keep you occupied at least for a week.
+With impressive theme parks, beautiful gardens, eye-catching temples and colourful streets – Singapore has enough to keep you occupied at least for a week.

 Best Time to visit

 Singapore can be visited all round the year.
 But here are a few facts that you may consider before planning your visit.

 November to January: While it is hot and humid most times of the year, the period from November to January brings a lot of rain and respite from the heat.
 But at the same time, the unexpected rains may hinder your outing plans.
 So keep buffer days in hand if you plan to visit during this time.